daikeren/short_url/README.md

+# Introduction

-# A URL shortener exmaple build on Django
+This is a URL shortener exmaple build on Django